imparseable/ISLT7301_documentation/how-to_guides/troubleshooting_how-tos/Apache500error.md

 ## Problem

-After creating a .htaccess file, your website shows **500 Internal Server Error**.
+After creating a .htaccess file, your website shows a **500 Internal Server Error**.
 When visiting your web page to sign in, the login option doesn't appear becasue the error page loads instead.

 ## Cause